Simon-Ing/Cosmo_Ai/README.md

 - master should be the last stable version
 - release/0.1 is the original version, with simulator and GUI in the same class.

-The `CosmoAI_qt` directory is unused, and removing it, the code still works.
-Yet it may prove a useful starting point for a better GUI based on QT.

 # Components

 + Lens Models